send money international transfer remittance

 Money transfer services, whether brick-and-mortar or online, each have their own fee schedules.
 Some are generally cheap, and others are generally more expensive.
 The fees vary depending on which country you are sending money to, which currency the recipient will receive it in, and on the currency exchange rates used.
 The fees are generally higher if you pay in the money in cash and/or the recipient collects the money in cash.

-In addition to the published fees, you should also pay attention to the exchange rates used.
 Many service providers earn substantial profits by using unfavorable currency exchange rates.
-Effectively, the markups that many money transfer service providers add to currency exchange rates can actually be several percent higher than the money transfer fees themselves.
+The markups that many money transfer service providers add to currency exchange rates can add a substantial cost on top of the fees shown.

 What should I know about international bank transfers?